ivangfr/springboot-testing-mysql/README.md

 ## Using [`Postman`](https://www.getpostman.com) and [`Newman`](https://github.com/postmanlabs/newman) for testing

+- **P.S.
+The database must have the users table empty**

 - In the `/springboot-testing-mysql/postman` folder there is a predefined `Postman` testing collection for `user-service`.
 You can import and edit it in your `Postman`.

 - Export to `HOST_IP_ADDR` environment variable the ip address of your machine
 > the ip address can be obtained by executing `ifconfig` command on Mac/Linux terminal or `ipconfig` on Windows;